wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ## Create a VHD or VHDX disk

 You must create and initialize a VHD or VHDX disk.
 You can create the disk by using either the Disk Management MMC console or PowerShell.

+>[!NOTE]
+> If you haven't already, make sure you enable Hyper-V by following the instructions in [Install HyperV on Windows 10](/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

 Use the following steps to create and initialize the VHD or VHDX disk by using PowerShell:

 1. Run the following cmdlet in PowerShell to create a VHD: